-Requirements
+General Requirements

 - 1. The program requires that all applicants have either a bachelor's degree from a regionally accredited institution in the United States or proof of equivalent education at an international institution of higher learning. - 2.
 Applicants are expected to have a record of undergraduate study and experience that is predictive of success in graduate study.
 A minimum admissible grade point average is not specified, as the Garland School conducts a holistic review process. - 3.
 Baccalaureate coursework that demonstrates a strong liberal arts background is required. - 4.
-Students who are enrolled in the graduate program in another university, and who wish to take coursework for transfer credit, are classified as "transfer of credit" students.
-A letter of good standing from the original university's Registrar will suffice as proof of eligibility to enroll.
-The request for the letter is made by the student in writing.
-The application, along with a non-refundable processing fee of \$25 and a letter of good standing from your institution must be completed and submitted to the Garland School of Social Work before you register for class. - 5.
-Credit for Courses Transferred from Accredited Social Work Programs:
+Credit for elective courses transferred from other Graduate (non-social work program).
+A maximum of six (6) semester hours toward the Standard MSW degree option and a maximum of three (3) semester hours toward the Advanced Standing option taken for graduate credit in other approved graduate programs may be considered for elective credit.
+A petition for transfer credit must fulfill the conditions listed below: - A. The work must have been performed while the student was enrolled in good standing as a graduate student.